 Modern yellow journalism is attributed to Joseph Pulitzer who used sensational headlines to sell copies of his New York City crime newspaper The World.
 By doing so, Pulitzer turned news into entertainment, and it paid off.
 The Sunday edition of The World passed the 250,000-copies-sold mark in 1889.

 William Randolph Hearst purchased the New York Journal in 1895 and decided to take on Pulitzer.
-He hired many of Pulitzer’s employees, but Pulitzer hired a new editor.
+He hired many of Pulitzer’s employees, and Pulitzer hired a new editor.
 The two newspapers began their battle, writing ever more sensationalized headlines and embellished stories.

 Eventually, the newspapers were no longer trusted as creditable sources and went back to reporting in a more objective matter.